 The final part of your RFP should include any additional files necessary to make your request clear and transparent.
 These can consist of diagrams, texts, and visuals to enhance the respondents’ understanding of your specifications.

-To improve or outsource your RFP process, schedule a demo with Prosal.
+To improve or outsource your RFP process, talk to an RFP expert at Prosal.